 Ducktales is beloved by fans and the nostalgia surrounding it is intense.
 After watching the trailer, I immediately took to Twitter to see what fans of the franchise thought of the first look – because if there is a huge backlash, the show might not succeed.
 To my surprise, there were tons of kind words and optimism which is always encouraging:

 The fan response is quite encouraging, and it seems that everyone is approaching the new show with a sense of cautious optimism.
 As a huge fan of the original show, I am very excited for this modern retelling of Ducktales, and from the looks of it Disney is making all the right choices.
-We’ll have to wait until Summer 2017 for the premiere of Ducktales, but until then you can always re-watch the classic episodes – just don’t practice diving into a pool of gold coins!
+We’ll have to wait until August 1, 2017 for the 1-hour premiere of Ducktales, but until then you can always re-watch the classic episodes – just don’t practice diving into a pool of gold coins!